Travel guide from the daily life. Inabe - Journey into life.

 5. Fun

-Inabe is a place where nature and daily life coexist.
-Inabe has many souvenirs that make the most of its charms and are unique to Inabe.
-In addition to tea, ume (Japanese apricot), and soba (buckwheat noodles), which are rooted in this region, the wisdom and handiwork of Inabe’s residents transforms the bounty of nature into precious gifts.
+Inabe is a place where people and nature coexist.You can find many charming souvenirs unique to Inabe.
+In addition to tea, ume (Japanese plum), and soba (buckwheat noodles), which are rooted in this region, the wisdom and handiwork of Inabe’s residents transforms nature’s bounties into precious gifts.

 Special feature “Tasting Inabe’s Ume”

-Souvenirs available online and in stores regardless of the season
+Souvenirs available online and in stores year-round.

 Produced by

-Hayakawa Brewery Department
+Hayakawa Brewery

 Produced by

-Hayakawa Brewery Department
+Hayakawa Brewery

 • UME WHITE